 People with FOP appear normal at birth, except for the tell-tale malformed, turned-in big toes.
 The big toes may be shortened and/or curl under.
+In some instances, the great toes may be missing completely.
 The person may also have shorter or turned in thumbs.
-The toes, combined with unexplained swellings across the body, can be an indicator of FOP.

 A flare-up can appear spontaneously or after an incident.
 As the flare-up subsides, new bone growth may have occurred.